aghababa/Visualization-of-Geolife-Trajectory-Dataset/Route-Extraction/README.md

 There was a bug in the first version of feature map (which is already on repo) and I found it and fixed it.

-Now by creating an “var comp = new Computation(maindata, centers, predata)” class and using “comp.predictTraj”  and Unproject() function you will get the alt address of closest trajectories.
+Now by creating a "var comp = new Computation(maindata, centers, predata)" class and using "comp.predictTraj"  and Unproject() function you will get the alt address of closest trajectories.